nuxeo/nuxeo/nuxeo-distribution-dm/ftest/funkload/README.txt

 * test_nuxeo.py, Nuxeo.conf

-  A test suite used to test/bench a Nuxeo EP.
+  A test suite used to test/bench a Nuxeo DM.
 This test will create many members accounts (the ones present in the password.txt files) and will add a new workspace and folder with few file documents.